angeliki-c/anomaly_detection_in_network_traffic/README.md

 Challenges

 	Anomaly detection by its nature belongs to a category of problems, where we do not know beforehand what defines an 'anomaly' in a domain and don't have examples for how each and every possible anomaly may look like.
 Therefore, the supervised learning methods in this problem category are not essentially useful in the long term.
 	Anomaly detection quite often finds application to fraud detection, network intrusion detection, servers or sensor equipment's failure discovery and to others areas, yet quite often what may constitute an anomaly compared to the data seen thus far, may not be actually be a fraud or network intrusion, for example, or it may trully be a new type of fraud or network threat.

 Training process

 	A 0.9 train and 0.1 test split has been first applied.
 	Secondly, hyperparameter tuning has been performed on a dev set, composed of 0.1 of the train examples and using the Silhouette metric as an indicative performance metric in clustering.
 The hyperparameters that we have chosen to tune are : k, the distance measure used in KMeans and the maximum number of iterations that the algorithm should be run, until reaching convergence, for each choice of k.
 	Training of the model follows, using the best parameters emerged from the previous phase.

 Evaluation

-	1. We evaluate the efficacy of KMeans in clustering examples consistently (using the Silhouette metric) against pca.
+	1. We evaluate the efficacy of KMeans in clustering examples consistently (using the Silhouette metric) against lda.
 	2. The effectiveness of clustering in discerning between the different groups of the data, first between normal and anomalous and then between all the different classes of the training data.
 The results are compared to those produced by the application of lda as a baseline approach.
 The metric used is f1-score.
 	3. In additition we investigate the classification capability of K-Means on previously unseen data and compare against lda and a mlp classiffier, using F1-score as performance metric.

 Performance Metrics

 	The Silhouette metric has been used in the evaluation, during hyperparameter tuning, which takes values within [-1, 1], with value 1 representing the situation where the examples belonging to each cluster present small distance or high affinity between each other, and the greatest distance from the examples of all the other clusters.

 	The same metric has been applied on the test set for evaluating the quality of the clustering on unseen data.